Virgin and Child Enthroned between Saints Leonard and Peter and Scenes from the Life of Saint Peter

 Artist: Master of the Yale Dossal (Florence, active second half 13th century)

 Artist, formerly attributed to: Master of the Magdalen (Italian, 1265–1290)

 This is a rare surviving example of a complete thirteenth-century altarpiece.
 The scenes at the sides, drawn from the legend of Saint Peter, read from left to right across the panel, starting from the top: Christ Calling Peter, Christ’s Charge to Peter, the Fall of Simon Magus, Peter Healing a Crippled Man, the Liberation of Peter, and the Martyrdoms of Peter and Paul.
 The presence of Saint Leonard to the right of the Virgin suggests that the painting may have come from the church of San Leonardo in Arcetri, just outside the walls of Florence.

-Tempera on panel
+Tempera and gold on panel

 University Purchase from James Jackson Jarves

 Note: This electronic record was created from historic documentation that does not necessarily reflect the Yale University Art Gallery’s complete or current knowledge about the object.
 Review and updating of records is ongoing.

 Linked Art is a Community working together to create a shared Model based on Linked Open Data to describe Art.